Batman/Teenage Mutant Ninja Turtles: Plot

 Later on, the Laughing Man attacks Gotham City Police Headquarters to eliminate Casey Jones, but is confronted by the Turtles and Casey, who has had his memory and gear returned to him by April just in time.
 After the Turtles taunt him and show him the face of his new rival, the Laughing Man retreats.
 Batman contacts Commissioner Gordon through a hologram, thereby restoring the latter's memories, and relates his plan to lure the Laughing Man to Ace Chemicals - the place where the Joker was "born" - in order to restore his memories.

-Later at Ace Chemicals, the Joker and his remaining henchmen raid the facility until the Shredder appears.
+Later at Ace Chemicals, the Joker and his remaining henchmen raid the facility until Shredder appears.
 When Batman intervenes, the Laughing Man throws a grenade which destroys the catwalk that he is standing on.
 Batman tries to save him, but the Laughing Man refuses and willingly drops himself into a tank of chemicals below.
 The Joker emerges as his old, twisted self again but, reveling in the idea of causing ultimate chaos, he activates Krang's Mother Box, opening a portal through which Krang's army begins to stream.
 In the midst of this chaotic battle, Batman wrests the Mother Box from the Joker, but a sudden vision of the death of Jason Todd makes him realize that this will not be enough to win the fight.
 While Batman removes himself from the scene of the battle, which is joined by the reformed Foot Clan, the IDW-Turtles go through the portal and end up in the Technodrome, where they free their Mirage-counterparts and the original Batman.

 In the meantime, Splinter, April, and Alfred go looking for their wayward friend and find him near the activated Bat-Signal, right as Krang and his Technodrome appear in the amalgamated universe to destroy New Gotham and rebuild this reality from scratch.
 Just as the two Donatellos find out how to reverse the changes that Krang has made to the Multiverse, the alien tyrant finds them.
 But before he can do anything, the Turtles activate the Mother Box, and through the portal step Batman and the allies that he has summoned: Nightwing, Batgirl, the Red Hood, Damian Wayne, and Tim Drake.
 As the battle rages, the damage the two teams have inflicted on Krang's dimensional amalgamation tower begins to initiate the separation of the two realities.
 This forces the Pre-Crisis Batman and the Mirage-Turtles to disengage from the fight and get sent home through dimensional portals, lest the universal splicing would rip them apart as well unless they are back in their native realities.